-The risk of viral, bacterial and protozoan infection is much higher in certain destinations.
+The risk of viral, bacterial, and protozoan infection is much higher in certain destinations.
 When travelling to urban areas that present uncertainty, sealed bottled water is usually readily available and a safe option.
-However, single use plastic bottled water is not environmentally friendly and has increasingly become a huge concern, especially in these areas which lack the infrastructure for responsible disposal.
-Luckily, there are reliable alternatives available with a UV light treatment or an all-in-one purifier bottle.
+However, single-use plastic bottled water is not environmentally friendly and has increasingly become a huge concern – especially in the areas that lack the infrastructure for responsible disposal.
+Luckily, there are reliable alternatives available with UV light treatment, or all-in-one purifier bottles.

 A Steripen is a compact choice for lightweight activities.
 Image: Steripen

 There are now portable and easy to use options such as the Grayl UltraPress Water Filter and Purifier Bottle or the slightly larger GEOPRESS.
 This bottle removes 99.9999% of viruses, disease-causing bacteria, and protozoan cysts, as well as sediment, chemicals, and heavy metals.
 This is a great option for those who don’t want to purchase single-use plastic bottles of water, and will last you about 300 uses until you must replace the purifier cartridge.

 LifeStraw also produce a similar bottle called the Go Tritan Renew Bottle, which filters water through a hollow fibre membrane filter removing 99.999999 % of bacteria and 99.999 % of protozoan parasites.
 Both options are easy to use and convenient, so they will fit in perfectly with your travel lifestyle.